electronick1/stairs_doc/source/index.html.md

 # Welcome

-Stairs is a simple tool which allows you to slice and dice and make sense of your data.
+Stairs is a simple tool which allows you to divide your data into parts and make it understandable.

-You can build data pipelines and make parallel, async or distributed calculations for most of your data related tasks.
+You can build data pipelines, draw parallels and make async or distributed calculations for most of your data related tasks.

-Stairs available for Python3, but you can write data processors in any language.
+Stairs is available in Python3, but you can write data processors in any language.
-You can also use any of streaming or queue services which you want.
+You can also use any of streaming or queue services.

-It's easy to start, test all your ideas or hypotheses in a quick way and it is ready for immediate use without any special magic.
+It's easy to start.
+Quickly test all your ideas or hypotheses and everything is ready for immediate use without any special magic.

-Get started with Installation and then get an overview with "Get started".
+Start with "Installation" and then proceed on to "Getting started".

 # Installation